Mao (Japanese singer)

-Mao (マオ) is a Japanese singer, known for being the lead singer of visual kei rock band SID and writer of all the lyrics.
+Mao (マオ) is a Japanese male singer, known for being the lead singer of visual kei rock band SID and writer of all the lyrics.

 SID became popular in Japan in mid-2010 with the album Hikari, which includes the anime songs "Monochrome no Kiss" and "Uso" with lyrics written by Mao.
 He began a solo career in 2016 using the name Mao from SID, debuting at the top 10 of Oricon charts.

 On July 3, 2021, he was appointed ambassador of his hometown, Kurume.

 Career

 1995–2008: Early years and SID

 Mao joined his first band in high school and moved to Tokyo with the group.
 After creating a band called Dildo around 1995, he formed Shula in 1999.
 The band had three members (vocalist, guitarist and bassist) and had a pop-oriented musical style and visual kei costumes.
 Due to the band's lack of popularity, the members began to fall out and the group disbanded in 2003.
 In May of the same year, Mao invited Aki, who also felt that his previous band was not doing well, to form the band Sid, which initially played covers of Kuroyume.
 Guitarist Shinji and drummer Yuuya (who was also from Shula) were supporting members until they were officially added to the group in 2004.
 In an interview with Zy magazine in 2008, Mao talked about the band's beginnings: he reported that Sid's popularity was growing quickly compared to his previous band, and to increase the number of fans, they did a lot of live performances because they didn't have enough money for media advertisements.
 In June 2007, Mao and the others started an Ameba blog, and his blog became one of the ten most popular blogs at that time.

 On March 3, 2010, Mao released his first book, The Aesthetics of Single-Stroke Drawing (一筆書きの美学, Ippitsugaki no bigaku), which was serialized in Pati Pati magazine, showcasing his trip to South Korea.
 A sequel was released on December 7, 2012, The Aesthetics of Single-Stroke Drawing 2, this time showing a trip to Taiwan.